In this article, we are going to discuss how to bathe a Pug dog.

 It should be known that the skin of the dog is much more fragile and thin compared to humans (3 to 5 layers of cells for the dog, while 10 to 15 layers for humans).
 Our PH is 5.5 while that of the dog is 7.

-How frequency you use a shampoo depends a lot on your dog lifestyle and the size of the coat.
+How frequently you use shampoo depends a lot on your dog’s lifestyle and the size of the coat.

 If notice your Pug keeps on scratching himself you can scrub him with a little mild shampoo in these cases.